dhodgkiss/inordinate-fondness/content/blog/2017-12-30_filter_and_subset.md

 ```
 These calls should all produce the same filtered dataset.
 Now records from Kent between the years of 2005 and 2007 will be stored in a new data frame called 'filtered_data'(1,2 or 3).
 Meanwhile, the data frame called 'dataset' remains unaltered.

+Which method of subsetting looks best to you?
+I tend to go with `filter()` or occasionally `subset()` because I like having a function name that explicitly states what I'm doing.
+That said, I'd like to get more fluent with using brackets as they seem to make your code more succinct in many cases.